/

 • Can your existing staff effectively handle those responsibilities, along with their regular duties?

-Depending on the size of your business, your CRM administrator could have a variety of responsibilities.
+Depending on the size of your business, your CRM administrator could have a variety of duties.

 At the enterprise level, CRM administration can involve ERP integration, managing security concerns, handling individual and group policies and permissions, developing marketing automation templates, and creating custom applications.

-While it is possible to have the role of administrator split between two or more departments, it’s a good idea to monitor all those involved closely, looking for signs that the system is becoming too demanding.
+While it is possible to split the administrator role between two or more departments, it’s a good idea to closely monitor all those involved, looking for signs that the system is becoming too demanding.

 A tipping point will be where the system grows beyond a split role.
-If you’re aware of this starting out and plan for it ahead of time, you can transition to a dedicated administrator without any significant issues.
+If you’re aware of this from the start and plan for it in advance, you can transition to a dedicated administrator without any significant issues.

-As the system grows, their attention will become more divided, creating the possibility that they cannot do either of their jobs effectively.
+As the system grows, their attention will become more divided, potentially leaving them unable to do either job effectively.

 Suppose your staff has the skills, abilities, and time to manage your CRM system effectively.
 In that case, you may be able to delay hiring a dedicated administrator until the system outgrows your staff.